PhoenixPan/JavaCookBook/HashMap.md

 Wikipedia: https://en.wikipedia.org/wiki/Hash_table

 1. Load factor should be kept in a reasonable range.
 If it's too large, the efficiency of the map will dreases; If it's too small, it wastes memory
 2. Space, search, insert, delete: average time complexiy is O(1), worst O(n), due to hash collision
 3. Collision resolution: endanger the efficiency of hashtable when the number of buckets are small
-  * Separate chaining:
+  * Separate chaining(closed addressing/open hashing): Use a structure (LinkedList) to deal with small number of elements.
+If the number of elements in each bucket is too large, the hashing function needs to be fixed.
   Insert: O(1) with a known tail pointer
   Insert: O(n) if we need to check duplication
   Delete: O(n)
-  * Open addressing: worst case O(n) when the table is almost full
+  * Open addressing/closed hashing: worst case O(n) when the table is almost full
+  * When to use which one?
+Open addressing is better used for hash tables with small records that can be stored within the table (internal storage).
+If the table is expected to have a high load factor, the records are large, or the data is variable-sized, chained hash tables often perform as well or better.
 4. Difference between HashMap and HashTable in Java
   * HashTable is thread safe whereas HashMap is not but the result is that HashTable has a much lower performance
   * HashTable does not allow null key